B-RAD LAB

 Prospective Graduate Students

-Dr. Hudac WILL be taking graduate students during the Fall 2022 application cycle at the University of South Carolina -- please apply to the University of South Carolina.
-Priority will be given to students interested in the Cognitive & Neural Sciences Program and potentially the Behavioral-Biomedical Interface Program.
-There is a slight possibility of taking a student in the Clinical-Community Program; if that interests you, please reach out ASAP!
+Dr. Hudac WILL be taking graduate students for admission Fall 2026 (application due Dec 1, 2025) at the University of South Carolina.
+Priority will be given to students interested in the Cognitive & Neural Sciences (CNS) Program and potentially the Behavioral-Biomedical Interface Program (BBIP).
+There is a slight possibility of taking a student in the Clinical-Community Program, particularly if enrolled in BBIP.
+However, the B-RAD Lab will be prioritizing CNS applicants.

 Special notes for applying :